 Estate: Dating back to 1500, there is an incredible amount of history and happenings throughout the estate’s many years.
-The castle has been home to famous families, renowned architects, oenologists, Generals and even a King.
+The castle has been home to famous families, renowned architects, oenologists, generals and even a king.
 In 1909 the Burlotto family purchased the estate.
 In 1953 legendary Barolo winemaker Giovanni Battista Burlotto, restored and revitalized the castle, vines and cellar.
 A portion of the castle was made into a hotel with a restaurant, with the vision to create a meeting point for food and wine.
-His 3 daughters carried his tradition on, and today it is their 3 daughters [Elisabetta, Alessandra and Giovana], along with their respective families continuing on the winemaking traditions and hospitality created by their grandfather.
+His 3 daughters carried his tradition on, and today it is their 3 daughters [Elisabetta, Alessandra and Giovana], along with their respective families, continue the winemaking traditions and hospitality created by their grandfather.

 Winemaking: Vineyards are farmed using organic methods.
 Hand harvested grapes are from vineyards 240-340 meters in elevation, in the Massara and Olmo crus in the commune of Verduno.
-The soils are limestone and clay.
+Vines were planted 1972-2001, soils are limestone and clay.
 Fermented in stainless steel, aged for 9 months in stainless steel, followed by 3 months in the bottle before release.
 ‘Basadone’ is the local dialect for a poppy flower [depicted on the label], it also translates to “little kiss”; “local tradition has it that Pelaverga is an aphrodisiac”.
-[For more information on the Burlotto family and their dedication to the Pelaverga grape, check out the article A Glass of Pelaverga from the Art of Eating.]

 100% Pelaverga Piccolo